sfermigier/fermigier.com-gridsome/blocks/home-about.md

 * **GTLL** (2007), the business and innovation cluster for open source in the Paris Region (part of the Systematic Paris Region cluster).
-I've bee serving as its president between 2009 and 2019.
+I've been serving as its president between 2009 and 2019.

 * The [Open World Forum / Paris Open Source Summit](http://www.opensourcesummit.paris/) (2008), yearly conference dedicated to open source and "open everything" in
 Paris (since 2008).